pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 ## Multiple PM2 on the same server

-The client and daemon communicate via socket files available in $HOME/.pm2/[pub.sock|rpc.sock].
+The client and daemon communicate via socket files available in $HOME/.pm2/pub.sock and $HOME/.pm2/rpc.sock.

 You can start multiple PM2 instances by changing the `PM2_HOME` environment variable.